splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 .. meta::
    :description: How to create detectors to trigger alerts.

-A :term:`detector` monitors signals on a plot line, as on a chart, and triggers alert events and clear events based on conditions you define in rules.
-You can think of a detector as a chart that can trigger alerts when a signal's value crosses specified thresholds defined in alert rules.
+A :term:`detector` monitors signals on a plot line and triggers alert events and clear events based on conditions you define in the detector rules.
+Think of a detector as a chart that triggers alerts when a signal's value crosses specified thresholds defined in alert rules.

+Detectors are made up of alert rules.
+When you create an alert rule you can select various built-in alert conditions to define thresholds that trigger alerts.
+See :ref:`condition-reference`.
+When a detector determines that the conditions for a rule are met, it triggers an alert, creates an event, and sends notifications, if specified.
+Detectors can send notifications through email, as well as through other systems, such as Slack, or by using a webhook.
+To learn more, see :ref:`admin-notifs-index`.

+You can find active alerts, existing detectors, and muting rules under :guilabel:Alerts & Detectors.
+You can find events in the Events Feed, available within any dashboard.

 Create detectors
 =============================================================================

-The main steps involved in creating a detector are:
+The high-level steps for creating a detector are:

 1. Choose :ref:`how to create the detector <how-to-create-detector>`.

-2. Add :ref:`alert rules <build-rules>` to the detector that specify when alerts must be triggered.
+2. Add :ref:`alert rules <build-rules>` to the detector to specify when to trigger alerts.

-Alert rules are also called build rules.
-They use settings you specify for :ref:`condition-reference` to define thresholds that trigger alerts.
-When a detector determines that the conditions for a rule are met, it triggers an alert, creates an event, and sends notifications, if specified.

-Detectors can send notifications through email, as well as through other systems, such as Slack, or by using a webhook.
-To learn more, see :ref:`admin-notifs-index`.

-You can find active alerts and existing detectors in tabs on the Alerts page.
-Find events in the Events sidebar, available from within any dashboard.

-When you configure alert settings in a detector rule, an alert preview appears.
-The alert preview can help you adjust your settings as you create the detector, but also helps when you are editing existing detectors.
-To learn more, see :ref:`preview-detector-alerts`.

 .. _how-to-create-detector: